kevin2600-cmd/kevin2600-cmd.github.io/_posts/2025-08-12-Private-Investigation-Kobo-eReader-First-Contact.md

 <img width="790" height="385" alt="image" src="https://github.com/user-attachments/assets/c19033ba-b15c-4bea-af2e-2180b5aa2243" />

 <p align="justify">
-A common action attackers take after gaining root access to a target system is to install a hidden backdoor to maintain persistent access.
+A common action attackers take after gaining root access to a target system is to install a hidden backdoor for reverse shell to maintain persistent access.
 This can be easily achieved using BusyBox’s nc command or more stealthily by leveraging openssl, as the latter encrypts all traffic
 </p>
 <img width="965" height="615" alt="image" src="https://github.com/user-attachments/assets/d04585ea-0ab7-4b21-a047-5c284ee9cdfe" />